stoopfrench/RESTful_Movie_API_PHP/readme.md

 	`php composer.phar install`
 4. Start your server and database.
 5. Run the custom seeder to build the database, tables and import data from sample .csv file.
-	`composer seeder`
+	`composer seed`
 6. Use an API Development Enviroment (ex.
 Postman) to make requests to the API.

 **ENDPOINTS --------------------------------------------------------------------------------**

-**Movie Search**
+**Title Search**

 GET `api/titles`

- 	Returns ALL the movies in the database
+ 	Returns ALL the titles in the database

 GET `api/titles/<id>`

- 	Returns the movie stored with that ID
+ 	Returns details about the movie stored with that ID

 **Create New Movie**